TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/AdmPanel.rst

    # Note this is a frontend TypoScript template and not TSconfig!
    config.admPanel = 1

-Example TSconfig to disable the admin panel for a user:
+Example user TSconfig to disable the admin panel for a user:

 .. code-block:: typoscript

-   admPanel.enable = 0
+   admPanel.hide = 1

 .. note::